natecraddock/website/content/_index.md

 history](https://miikahweb.com/en/blender/git-statistics/developers/natecraddock)
 shows other areas I contributed to.

-Outside of computer science I enjoy hiking, running, reading, and playing piano.
+Outside of computery things I enjoy hiking, running, reading, and playing piano.

 Find me on [GitHub](https://github.com/natecraddock), or send an email to [contact@nathancraddock.com](mailto:contact@nathancraddock.com) if you want to